ulfox/teleport/rfd/0073-kube-secret-storage.md

 #### RBAC Changes

-The Teleport agent service account must be able to create, read and update secrets within the namespace, therefore, one must create a new namespace role and attach it to the agent service account with the following content:
+The Teleport agent service account must be able to create, read and update secrets within the namespace, therefore, Helm must create a new namespace role and attach it to the agent service account with the following content:

 ```yaml
 - apiGroups: [""]